alvaro-saez/business_afi/README.md

 - **EMAIL:** You have to create a password-protected app in gmail to have a secure environment in which to make post and get requests.
 [google guide](https://support.google.com/accounts/answer/185833?hl=en)

-- **SPREADSHEET & GOOGLE CLOUD:** It is more complicate, but you have to create a proyect in Google cloud, enable the Gdrive an Spreadsheet API and generate a JSON with the credentials
+- **SPREADSHEET & GOOGLE CLOUD:** It is more complicate, but you have to create a project in Google cloud, enable the Gdrive an Spreadsheet API and generate a JSON with the credentials
 [step by step help article](https://blog.coupler.io/python-to-google-sheets/)

 ### :gift: ONLINE PRESENTATION